-Dust suppression measures will also be supported by management and control of waste acceptance and processing operations e.g. loads containing high levels of dust and dust generating materials (such as soil and building rubble) will be rejected or the customer will be fined (£200- 400 per load), if the load has been tipped.
+Dust suppression measures will also be supported by management and control of waste acceptance and processing operations e.g. loads containing high levels of dust and dust generating materials (such as soil and building rubble) will be rejected or the customer will be fined (e.g. £200- 400 per for second offence), if the load has been tipped.